kaleemmahesar/school-app/README.md

 ## License

-This project is open source and available under the MIT License."# school-app"
+This project is open source and available under the MIT License.